 The rule aims to prevent a repeat of the housing crisis when defective loans were being bundled into securities and sold to investors unaware of the risks.
 The FDIC is expected to adopt it later today.

 “Finalizing this rule represents a major step forward to providing greater certainty to the housing finance market and paves the way for increased participation by the private sector,” Federal Housing Finance Agency Director Melvin Watt said this morning.

 The final rule includes an exemption for Qualified Mortgages (QM

 ) similar to when the rule was proposed last year.
 It does not require steep down payment standards that were a part the initial draft and would have required borrowers to put up as much as 20% of the price of their home to qualify.

-regulations enacted in January to ensure borrowers have the ability repay their home loan
+enacted in January to ensure borrowers have the ability repay their home loans

 The agencies are three of six regulators required to adopt the so-called "risk retention" rule, which is mandated by the 2010 Dodd-Frank Wall Street reform law.
 At least two of the other agencies, the Federal Reserve and the Securities and Exchange Commission, are expected to formally adopt the rule on Wednesday.